University of Hong Kong, Faculty of Arts

 There can be differences per faculty, but in general the first digit of a course code will indicate the level.
 I.e. 1xxx is an elementary course, whereas 6xxx and up is a course for graduate students.
 For an overview of the courses available to exchange students, see here.

 A full course load of one semester at HKU is worth 30 credits, which equals the 30 ECTS you’d have to take at UC.
-You can choose courses from different faculties, as long as 18 credits (at least 3 courses) come from one single faculty.

 The grade system is the same as UCU's.